Georg Wetzell: Biography

 In October 1917 Wetzell urged Ludendorff to attack in the early spring of 1918, before the American Expeditionary Forces arrived on the Western Front.
 On 11 November 1917 Wetzell accompanied Ludendorff to the Mons Conference for discussions with Crown Prince Rupprecht of Bavaria, the commander of Army Group A, and Crown Prince Wilhelm of Prussia, the commander of Army Group B, and their respective chiefs of staff, von Kuhl and von der Schulenburg.
 Wetzell preferred to attack the French army, considering it the larger and more dangerous enemy.
 Ludendorff, however, decided to direct the attack against the British Expeditionary Force and accordingly ordered the planning for Operation Michael.
 Wetzell also planned the follow-on offensives, Operation Georgette and Operation Blücher.

 At the end of September 1918 Wetzell was appointed Chief of Staff of the 5th Army.
 After the end of the war Wetzell served temporarily as Chief of Staff of the XVIII Army Corps and was taken over into the Reichswehr.
 In 1920 he was promoted to Colonel (Oberst).

 In 1921 he was appointed inspector of the intelligence troops (In 7) in the Ministry of the Reichswehr and he was promoted to Generalmajor on 1 December 1923.
 On 1 February 1926 he was appointed Chief of the Troop Office and promoted to Generalleutnant on 1 February 1927.
 In April 1927 he was relieved of his post and transferred to the staff of Gruppenkommando I in Berlin.
 On 31 October 1927 he was retired with the rank of General of the Infantry.
 After his retirement he founded the military magazine Deutsche Wehr.

-Starting in 1930 Wetzell has worked for four years as a general advisor on military matters to the Chinese government in Nanking (see Sino-German cooperation (1926–1941)).
+Starting in 1930 Wetzell worked for four years as a general advisor on military matters to the Chinese government in Nanking (see Sino-German cooperation (1926–1941)).
 He then worked as editor-in-chief of the newspaper Militär-Wochenblatt from 1 October 1934 until December 1942 when the paper was discontinued.
 He also worked as the author and editor of many military and political essays.